-Rompetrol Downstream (DWS), affiliated company of Rompetrol Rafinare SA - Climate change mitigation actions include:
+Rompetrol Downstream SRL, affiliated of Rompetrol Rafinare SA, climate change mitigation actions:

-- GHG emissions management: Implementation of technologies and practices to reduce greenhouse gas (GHG) emissions in own operations and in the value chain, including internal workshops to optimize the CO2 calculation, documenting/reviewing procedures for the correct and complete reporting of emissions to the environmental authorities, and - Emission reduction projects (CAPEX) and projects for the purchase and installation of electric charging stations, as well as contracts with suppliers of green power. - Energy efficiency: - Energy consumption monitoring, such as keeping records of electricity consumption and optimizing electricity consumption. - Installation of photovoltaic panels in 2 fuel distribution stations: Vistea and Mogosoaia and the installation of 44 electric charging stations in 31 stations and planned to install 11 electric stations during the year 2025. - Use of energy from renewable sources, by increasing the use of energy from renewable sources, such as solar, wind or hydropower, in the company's operations.
-There are solar energy (photovoltaic panels) in 2 fuel distribution stations: Vistea and Mogosoaia. - Other measures include education and awareness such as promoting education and awareness among employees and the community regarding the importance of environmental protection, as well as regular training of all employees with the energy objectives, energy aspects, performance achieved, set targets. - There is an annual training program and monthly program for consumption efficiency.
+- GHG emissions management: Implementation of technologies and practices to reduce greenhouse gas (GHG) emissions in own operations and in the value chain, including internal workshops to optimize the CO2 calculation, documenting/reviewing procedures for the correct and complete reporting of emissions to the environmental authorities, and - Emission reduction projects (CAPEX) and projects for the purchase and installation of electric charging stations, as well as contracts with suppliers of green power. - Energy efficiency: - Energy consumption monitoring, such as keeping records of electricity consumption and optimizing electricity consumption; - Installation of photovoltaic panels in 2 fuel distribution stations (Viştea, Mogoşoaia), the installation of 44 electric charging stations in 31 stations and planned installation of 11 electric charging stations during the year 2025. - Use of energy from renewable sources, by increasing the use of energy from renewable sources, such as solar, wind or hydropower, in the company's operations.
+There are solar energy (photovoltaic panels) in 2 fuel distribution stations: Viștea and Mogoșoaia.

+- Other measures include education and awareness such as promoting education and awareness among employees and the community regarding the importance of environmental protection, as well as regular training of all employees with the energy objectives, energy aspects, performance achieved, set targets. - There is an annual training program and monthly program for consumption efficiency.